julianabpeixoto/data-science-portfolio/05.SC2023_Module6/README.md

 ## Key Findings

-The supervised learning models showed that selected demographic, occupational, and mental health-related variables were associated with treatment-seeking classification in the dataset.

-After hyperparameter tuning, the XGBoost model achieved the strongest performance among the tested supervised models.
-Feature-importance analysis suggested that variables such as family history, employment-related characteristics, and self-reported changes in habits or sleep patterns contributed to model predictions.
+The tuned XGBoost model reached an accuracy of approximately 0.78 and an AUC-ROC of approximately 0.87 on the test set, performing marginally better than the untuned baseline configuration — the difference between the two was small.

+Feature-importance analysis pointed to self-reported behavioral and mental-health variables as the most influential: mood swings, mental health history, changes in habits, and growing stress ranked highest, followed by days indoors and family history.

+The unsupervised methods did not produce well-defined clusters: K-Means returned low silhouette scores (around 0.02 and below) and high Davies-Bouldin indices, and DBSCAN classified most points as noise — the dataset does not separate into clear groups under these methods.

-These findings should be interpreted as exploratory and dataset-specific.
+These findings are exploratory and dataset-specific.
 They do not establish causality and should not be used as clinical recommendations.

 ---